WKSC-FM: WFYR

 In 1973, the station was sold to RKO General for $2.4 million.
 The new owner changed the call letters to WFYR in March 1973.
 The letters FYR, standing for "Fire", were timed to just a year after the centennial of the Great Chicago Fire.
 The station adopted an automated oldies format, using Drake-Chenault's Classic Gold package.

 In autumn 1973, RKO opened an oldies dance club, the "FYR Station", located at the McCormick Inn, where the station held live broadcasts on Friday and Saturday evenings.

 In 1974, the station's transmitter was moved to the Sears Tower.

 In 1976, WFYR began carrying Dick Biondi's syndicated program Super Gold Rock n' Roll.

 In April 1977, the station adopted a live adult contemporary format.
 Personalities included Fred Winson, Dick Bartley, Stu Collins, and Dean Richards.

 In the 1980s, the station carried Dick Bartley's oldies program Solid Gold Saturday Night, and Bartley's Sunday night oldies program Solid Gold Scrapbook.

 By January 1989, WFYR had transitioned back to an oldies format, with the slogan "Chicago's Hottest Oldies".

-In 1989, WFYR was sold to Summit Broadcasting for $21 million, as RKO General was slowly wound down due to past FCC violations and investigations ending up with the FCC ruling the company as an unfit licensee.
+In 1989, WFYR was sold to Summit Broadcasting for $21 million, as RKO General was slowly wound down due to past Federal Communications Commission (FCC) violations and investigations ending up with the FCC ruling the company as an unfit licensee.
 On October 30, 1989, WFYR's oldies format was dropped and replaced with an adult contemporary format.